Filippa Giordano

 Filippa Giordano (born 14 February 1974) is an Italian-born Mexican crossover singer.

 Biography

 Giordano was born in Palermo.
 At the age of nine, she started ballet at the National Academy of Rome (where she moved with her family).
 Giordano grew up in the opera world following her parents, but at the same time, she fell in love with the pop world.
-She started her studies of singing with her mother as a teacher and she learned both the techniques for opera and pop music.
+She started her singing studies with her mother as a teacher, and she learned both the techniques for opera and pop music.
 In 2010, Giordano obtained Mexican citizenship.